How to book Kirby Cove Campground

 What should I do if Kirby Cove is sold out?+

 Shift immediately into cancellation strategy.
-Search one night at a time, keep nearby Marin Headlands fallbacks active, and keep checking because the next workable opening is often a cancellation, not a fresh release.
+Search one night at a time, keep Bicentennial and Haypress live if they save the Marin Headlands trip, and treat the first workable opening like a win instead of waiting only for one ideal bridge-view weekend.

 Can Camp-Now watch Kirby Cove cancellations?+